-- EcoTainers are inexpensive, reusable alternatives for takeout containers in retail locations.
-Additional information can be found here.
+- Eco-Containers are reusable alternatives for takeout containers in our dining locations.

 - All packaging in retail locations is either recyclable or compostable.

 - Culinary Services uses local vendors and reviews vendors for sustainable practices.
 Additional information can be found here.

-- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternates to regular china service.
+- Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternatives to regular china service.

-- Reusable gloves have been implemented for cutting foods during food preparation in the kitchen, and The Juice Bar, which has reduced disposable glove waste.
+- Reusable gloves have been implemented for cutting food during food preparation in the kitchen, and The Juice Bar has reduced disposable glove waste.

 - The Dining Hall has been tray-less since 2009, which reduces water and chemicals used for cleaning while encouraging guests to consider their food selections rather than “fill the tray.”

 - Dickinson Culinary Services has employed a Dickinson student as a Sustainability Intern on a semester-by-semester basis since 2014.
-Interns have documented food miles, food sourcing, validated animal welfare programs, and helped to identify ways for Dickinson Culinary Services to improve its practices.
+Interns have documented food miles, and food sourcing, validated animal welfare programs, and helped to identify ways for Dickinson Culinary Services to improve its practices.

 - Culinary Services has purchased four Rational SCC White Efficiency ovens.
 These ovens cook with an incredible reduction in energy needs.
 The ovens also reduced water needs by replacing less efficient steamers and ovens.

 - All Culinary Services lighting in seating, serving, kitchen, and storage areas was converted to low-energy-use LEDs.